MrChip53/egd-take-home/README.md

 day number in argument 2.
 The data is downloaded from the API in JSON format.

 Example usage: `./download 12345 11`

+# Docker Usage

+Build image using `docker compose build`
+Run compose using `docker compose up`

+All programs are available in the `/app` directory.
+Sample files are available in the `/app/data` directory.

+Open a terminal with `docker exec -it interview /bin/sh`